 The site of the ancient sanctuary of Olympia, long forgotten under the silt, was identified in 1766 by the English antiquarian Richard Chandler.
 In May of 1829, the French team of archaeologists from the “Scientific Expedition of Morea” under the direction of Léon-Jean-Joseph Dubois and Abel Blouet, identified with certainty and partially excavated the Temple of Zeus for the first time.

 They then took several fragments of the metopes to the Musée du Louvre with the authorization of the Governor of Greece at the time, Ioannis Kapodistrias).
 Systematic excavation began in 1875 under the direction of the German Archaeological Institute and has continued, with some interruptions, up to the present day.

 Temple of Olympian Zeus still stands proudly in Athens

 Zeus is frequently depicted by Greek artists in one of three poses: standing, striding forward with a thunderbolt leveled in his raised right hand, or seated in complete majesty.

 Also known as the Olympieion or Columns of the Olympian Zeus, one of the best-known Temples dedicated to Zeus is the former colossal temple at the center of Athens.
 It was dedicated to “Olympian” Zeus, a name originating from his position as head of the Olympian gods.

-Zeus lives on in his Temples, and in the religious pantheon all the world round
+Zeus lives on in his Temples and in the religious pantheon worldwide

 Despite that, a substantial part of the temple remains today, notably sixteen of its original stately columns, and it continues to be part of a very important archaeological site of ancient Greece.
 Clearly visible from the Acropolis, it still stands in majesty with its backdrop of trees, the modern cityscape and the mountains of Athens.